 Take the next color yarn and start working with that yarn with the opposite stitch of the previous row.
 To get the texture, each set of 5 blocks are alternated between the garter and stocking stitches.
 So, if the previous row ended with 5 stocking stitches, then start with 5 garter stitches.
-If the previous row ended with 5 garter, start the next row with 5 stocking stitches.
+If the previous row ended with 5 garter stitches, start the next row with 5 stocking stitches.

 STEP 7: NEXT STITCHES IN NEW COLOR

 Continue across the row alternating between 5 garter and 5 stocking stitches.
 The stitch should be the opposite of the stitch in the previous row all the way across.
-This will create the texture in the blocks.
+This will create texture in the blocks.

 Stitch 5 rows of this color in the same manner.
 The 2nd - 5th rows of this color will have the same stitches (garter or stocking) from the previous row.
-Once the 5th row is finished, this block and color is finished.
+Once the 5th row is finished, this block and color are finished.

 STEP 8: START NEXT COLOR

 In the same way as the previous color change, once the 5th row is finished, cut off the color after the last loop.
-Start the next color of the blanket.
+Start the next color of the loop yarn blanket.
 Remember to stitch the opposite stitch of the previous row.
 If the previous row was a garter, then start with 5 stocking stitches.
 If it was a stocking stitch, start with 5 garter stitches.

 Continue across the first row of the new color stitching the opposite stitch of the previous row.
 Once this first row of the new color is finished, stitch the next 4 rows with the same stitches as the previous row.

-Step 9: Continue to stitch blanket
+Step 9: Continue to stitch The Loop Yarn blanket